-In the last two decades, the deregulation of energy markets and the increasing adoption of renewable energy have resulted in significant volatility of both energy price and demand worldwide.
-The modelling and forecasting of energy demand and price has therefore become of utmost importance, not only to energy producers themselves, but also to commodity traders and financial analysts focusing on the energy sector.
-The statistical features of energy data, which tends to follow periodic patterns and exhibit spikes, non-constant means and non-constant variances, renders the task of forecasting and modelling of energy data somewhat challenging.
+In the last two decades, energy markets operators have witnessed major structural changes that have had a profund impact on how prices are determined on the market.
+Events like market liberalization, adoption of energy efficiency regulation, increased production from renewable energy sources, and climate change have contributed in making the demand and supply less predictable and the prices more volatile.
+The accurate modelling and forecasting of energy demand and prices has become of utmost importance, not only to energy producers themselves, but also to commodity traders and financial analysts focusing on the energy sector.
+The statistical features of energy data, which tends to follow periodic patterns and exhibit spikes, non constant means and non-constant variances, renders the task of forecasting and modelling of energy data somewhat challenging.

-The 2020 edition also includes an extended Case Study Group session during which participants will either work in small groups on a short applied case study analysis or on a presentation of their own research work using the techniques illustrated during the course of the week.
-Course leaders will discuss with participants the appropriateness of the methodologies adopted in their case study, the interpretation of the results obtained and also to indicate potential problems to be aware of given the characteristics of the underlying data, as well as providing feedback and guidance on possible future developments of individual research agendas.
+The 2022 edition also includes a Case Study Group session during which participants will either work in small groups on a short applied case study or on a presentation of their own research work.
+Course leaders will discuss with participants the appropriateness of the methods adopted in their case study and the interpretation of the results obtained and will also provide feedback and guidance on possible future developments of individual research agendas.

-At the end of the school participants are expected to be in a position to autonomously conduct energy markets analysis, with the aid of the Stata routines developed specifically for the Summer School.
+At the end of the School participants are expected to be in a position to autonomously conduct energy markets analysis.
 In particular, participants will be able to evaluate which econometric method is more appropriate to the analysis in hand and will be able to test the appropriateness of their estimated model and the robustness of the results obtained.